wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/security-in-m365/includes/3-threat-protection.md

 ## Office 365 Threat Intelligence

-Office 365 Threat Intelligence is a collection of insights and information available in the Office 365 Security & Compliance Center.
+Office 365 Threat Intelligence is a collection of insights and information available in the Microsoft 365 security center.
 Office 365 Threat Intelligence monitors signals and gathers data from multiple sources, such as user activity, authentication, email, compromised PCs, and security incidents.
 You can use this information to understand and respond to threats against users and intellectual property.

 ## Windows Defender Advanced Threat Protection (ATP)